casdoor/casdoor-website/docs/how-to-connect/oauth.md

 ## How to verify AccessToken

 Casdoor currently has support for [token introspection](https://datatracker.ietf.org/doc/html/rfc7662) endpoint.
-Currently the endpoind is protected by Basic Authoritarian(ClientId:ClientSecret):
+Currently the endpoint is protected by Basic Authoritarian(ClientId:ClientSecret):

 ```
 POST /api/login/oauth/introspect HTTP/1.1